heyongxin233/DETree/README.md

 ## 🏋️ Training

+### Tree-Structured Contrastive Learning

+Align the encoder with the HAT using a tree-structured contrastive loss.
+We provide prebuilt trees in `HAT_structure/`; using the corresponding tree directly can reproduce the results in the paper.

+Run [`scripts/train_detree.sh`](scripts/train_detree.sh): train DETree on the build tree.

+### Reproducing the Paper

 The training workflow mirrors the two-stage procedure described in the paper:

 1. **Stage 1: Supervision Contrastive Learning**